 La Vernia in Wilson County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers • War, US Civil.
-A significant historical year for this entry is 1846.
+This historical marker is listed in these topic lists: African Americans • Roads & Vehicles • Settlements & Settlers.
+A significant historical year for this entry is 1656.

 Location.
-29° 21.338′ N, 98° 6.892′ W. Marker is in La Vernia, Texas, in Wilson County.
-Marker is at the intersection of Chihuahua Street and Bluebonnet Drive, on the left when traveling west on Chihuahua Street.
-The marker is located Touch for map.
-Marker is at or near this postal address: 102 Chihuahua Street, La Vernia TX 78121, United States of America.
+29° 21.412′ N, 98° 7.477′ W. Marker is in La Vernia, Texas, in Wilson County.
+Marker is at the intersection of U.S. 87 and San Antonio Road, on the left when traveling west on U.S. 87.
+The marker is located at the northeast corner of the parking lot of the Finch Funeral Chapel.
+Touch for map.
+Marker is at or near this postal address: 13760 West US Hwy 87, La Vernia TX 78121, United States of America.
 Touch for directions.